EduVault/eduvault/notes.md

 ## TO DO

-- [ ] add 'onLoading' callback to dbInit() so can display loading bar
-  - remote takes longer, so could first init local db and have a callback for that, then async load the remote, and have a callback for that as well. set a property on eduvault object for whether each of those is loaded. if app tries to use remote when its not loaded, wait and try again.
 - [ ] Get the example working using the database.
-  - threaddb is not accepting array of collection config
+  - threaddb is not accepting array of collection config (wait for next threaddb-js version to update)
-  - set up debouncer call for database saves through eduvault. expose raw db, but also allow calls that sync through eduvault. put in a callback for handling changes from the server
+  - set up debouncer call for database saves through eduvault. expose raw db, but also allow calls that sync through eduvault. put in a callback for handling changes from the server.
+Handle issues with many fast changes to local data getting overwritten if still syncing
 - [ ] Schema registry
 - [ ] Dev sign up page to register apps to add to cors whitelist
 - [ ] change MetaMask login to generate PrivateKey as per [this example](https://docs.textile.io/tutorials/hub/pki-identities/)
 - [ ] Refactor:
   - [ ] find more reused code and libraries across project and put them in shared (like lodash or @textile/hub)
   - [ ] Move User Model to a shared folder between app and api

-- [ ] Add a 'drop database' api call (only available in development)
 - [ ] validation library
 - [ ] add types for all API req/res
 - [ ] API docs - w/ swagger